FindMyRecords/app/README.md

             })
     }

-It calls the API Discogs method `discogsService.getDiscogsWantList()` and once the callback is received it will update the wantList state value wantList, and the progressBar state value, performing view updating.
+It calls the API Discogs method `discogsService.getDiscogsWantList()` and once the callback is received it will update the state value wantList, and the progressBar state value, performing view updating.

 ## Openings :